 If you aren’t someone who dresses up often, all the terms used to discuss dresses can be a bit intimidating.
 But don’t worry!
-We have compiled a guide to everything dresses; the essentials of dress information, so that you can navigate dress shopping with ease.
+We have compiled a guide to everything dresses with the essentials of wedding dress information so that you can navigate dress shopping with ease.

 Guide to Everything Dresses: Finding Your Fabrics

 Although it may seem like the most complicated part, the fabric is actually quite easy to get the hang of!
 Different fabrics are going to lay differently, so it’s important to know that the fabric used will vary depending on the shape of the dress.

 Additionally, the temperature and location of the event may play a role in the fabric you choose.
 The lighter and more airy the fabric, the cooler you will feel.
 This can be great for warm weather, but not as great for cold temperatures.
 Now that you have an idea of what makes fabric important, here are the main dress fabrics:

 Satin is the shiny material many women prefer for their wedding dresses and prom dresses because it is sexy and eloquent.
 It is a type of thick, glossy, and shimmering silk, but is usually much cheaper than silk.
 Keep in mind that satin does tend to shrink, so it may not be best for hot or humid weather.